Valley Forge: Supply challenges

 On December 23, Washington wrote Henry Laurens, the President of the Continental Congress.
 Washington related how his commanders had just exerted themselves with some difficulty to quell a "dangerous mutiny", because of the lack of provision.
 Washington continued with a dire warning to Congress: "unless some great and capital change suddenly takes place in that line, this Army must inevitably be reduced to one or other of these three things, Starve, dissolve, or disperse, in order to obtain subsistence in the best manner they can."

 That winter was not particularly harsh at Valley Forge; rather than bitter cold and snow, the weather fluctuated often between rain and snow.
-Many soldiers remained unfit for duty, owing to the disease, lack of proper clothing and uniforms ("naked" referred to a ragged or improperly attired individual).
+Many soldiers remained unfit for duty, owing to disease and to lack of proper clothing and uniforms ("naked" referred to a ragged or improperly attired individual).
 Years later, Lafayette recalled that "the unfortunate soldiers were in want of everything; they had neither coats, hats, shirts, nor shoes; their feet and legs froze till they had become almost black, and it was often necessary to amputate them."

 On January 7, Christopher Marshall related how "ten teams of oxen, fit for slaughtering, came into camp, driven by loyal Philadelphia women.
 They also brought 2,000 shirts, smuggled from the city, sewn under the eyes of the enemy."
 While these women provided crucial assistance, most people remained relatively unaware of the Continental Army's plight—"an unavoidable result of a general policy" to prevent such intelligence from reaching the British.

 The outlook for the army's situation improved when a five-man congressional delegation arrived on January 24.
 The delegates consisted of "Francis Dana of Massachusetts, Nathaniel Folsom of New Hampshire, John Harvie of Virginia, Gouverneur Morris of New York, and Joseph Reed of Pennsylvania."
 According to historian Wayne Bodle, they came to understand through their visit "how vulnerable the new army could be to logistical disruption, owing to its size, its organizational complexity, and its increasing mobility."
 Washington and his aides convinced them to implement recommended reforms to the supply department.
 In March 1778, Congress also appointed Nathanael Greene as Quartermaster General, who reluctantly accepted at Washington's behest.
 One of the Continental Army's most able generals, Greene did not want an administrative position.
 Yet he and his staff better supplied the troops at a time when the weather and road conditions began to improve.
 The Schuylkill River also thawed, allowing the Continental Army to more easily transport convoys from the main supply depot at Reading.